spotbugs/spotbugs-gradle-plugin/.github/CONTRIBUTING.md

 ## How to use latest plugin in your project

-This Gradle plugin has already been published to [Gradle Plugin Portal](https://plugins.gradle.org/plugin/jp.skypencil.spotbugs.snom) but the approval process is still pending.
-So you need to build and install the plugin by your own.
+To test your changes, you need to build and install the plugin by your own.

 To install the plugin into your Maven Local Repository, add `apply plugin: 'maven-publish'` to `build.gradle` and run `./gradlew publishToMavenLocal`.
 Then you can use the installed plugin like below: